10 Stats You Didn’t Know About the Human Attention Span!

 The scientific explanation for this fact is that humans aren’t designed to spend such a significant amount of time focusing on a single topic.
 After all, in nature, we had to be constantly on alert and scanning our surroundings in search of danger.
 Nowadays, the risks of being attacked by a bear are lower—but never null

-However, that rectangular device you use to watch cool animated explainer videos when notifications pop up provides the satisfaction our active brain just craves.
+However, that rectangular device you use to watch cool animated videos when notifications pop up provides the satisfaction our active brain just craves.

 4. Gen Z Has a 1-Second Span of Attention